IBM/ios-mbaas-hyperprotect-app/README.md

 ![Empty App Screenshot](README_Images/basic_home_screen.png)

-The application has built in integration points for Push Notifications, Data, Storage and Authentication services.
+The application has built in integration points for the Push Notifications, Hyper Protect Crypto, and App ID services.

 ## License